 Here at Gjástykki, I saw the most beautiful colourful and shiny lava I have ever seen above ground in Iceland.
 Such lava is most often only seen down in the lava caves.

 The details were amazing, I would have needed a whole day at Gjástykki just to roam around and have a look at the different lava formations and take photos.

-Gjástykki can be visited with a guide on a tour called the Wilderness Lava Walk from Lake Mývatn.
-I joined this tour and have written a special travel-blog with a lot more information and photos a Unique Lava Walk through the Colourful Lava Field at Gjástykki in North-Iceland.
+I joined a guided tour of Gjástykki and have written a special travel-blog with a lot more information and photos: Unique Lava Walk through the Colourful Lava Field at Gjástykki in North-Iceland.

 To reach Mt.
 Námaskarð and the Krafla area you can rent a car in Reykjavík and drive up here in a couple of days.

 I have added several travel-blogs about the Mývatn area: